Evocargo/Lidar-Annotation-is-All-You-Need/README.md

 For "Waymo with intersection" you should get 1852 images in the train set and 315 images in the val set with both 2D masks of road and reprojected points for road and other classes.

 #### KITTI-360
-We cannot provide filtered KITTI-360 dataset for this task due to its size.
+We cannot provide filtered KITTI-360 dataset due to its size.
 But you can get it easily by yourself.

 Firstly download original KITTI-360 dataset from here: